OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 # An Easy-to-Read Overview of the Robot Car ("PetitCat") Project

+The "Easy-to-Read Overview" of the project is divided into five parts:

-Part I: The Basics: Assembly, Software and Using
+**Part I:** The Basics: Assembly, Software and Using

-Part II: Modifying the Robot Car for Python Control Part III: Active Inference of the Robot Car
+**Part II:** Modifying the Robot Car for Python Control

+**Part III:** Active Inference of the Robot Car

-Part IV: Integration of PetitCat with a Causal Cognitive Architecture Part V: Integration of PetitCat with GPT4
+**Part IV:** Integration of PetitCat with a Causal Cognitive Architecture

+**Part V:** Integration of PetitCat with GPT4

 The PetitCat documentation is written so that anyone with a basic education can read it and understand it.
 Have a deeper breadth of knowledge in software development, AI, or cognitive science, can, of course, allow greater appreciation for certain aspects of the project.